mjosaarinen/lwaes_isa/README.md

 (*MixColumns*), rotate the result by a multiple of 8 bits (*ShiftRows*), and exclusive-or the result with `rs2` (*AddRoundKey*).
-Despite complex description, it can be seen that hardware implementation of the instructions is quite compact and the overall software implementation is compact.
+Despite complex description, it can be seen that hardware implementation of the instructions is quite compact and the overall software implementation is fast.

 The `fn` immediate "constant" is currently 7 bits, of which 5 are actually used.
 The same information can be encoded into 3 bits without affecting